nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-walkthrough.md

 - Create a Kubernetes Ingress resource for the Bookinfo application.

 {{< note >}}
-All communication between the NGINX Plus Ingress Controller and the Bookinfo application occurs over mTLS.
+All communication between the NGINX Ingress Controller and the Bookinfo application occurs over mTLS.
 {{< /note >}}

 {{< note >}}